kgish/viriciti-assignment-export/README.md

 * Offload the actual export to the frontend client.
 * Allow users to interact with the dataset using filters, sorting, etc.

-Here is a high-level diagram illustrating these architectural prinicples:
+Here is a high-level diagram illustrating these architectural principles:

 ![Architecture Diagram](images/architecture.png)